x

 More () »

-Clackamas County commissioners to vote on developing new recovery center
+Clackamas County commissioners authorize purchase of former school site for new recovery center

-CLACKAMAS COUNTY, Ore. — Clackamas County commissioners are expected to vote on Thursday, deciding whether or not to develop a recovery center for adults struggling with substance abuse.
+CLACKAMAS COUNTY, Ore. — Clackamas County commissioners voted Thursday to authorize the purchase of former Clackamas Elementary School, which will be developed into a recovery center for adults struggling with substance abuse.

-The five-member board discussed plans during a county meeting on Tuesday, which includes purchasing the site of the former Clackamas Elementary School located on Southeast 92nd Avenue.
+The five-member board discussed plans during a county meeting on Tuesday, which includes purchasing the site of the former elementary school located on Southeast 92nd Avenue.
 The proposed location is just over six acres and is currently owned by the North Clackamas Parks and Recreation District, with a price tag of $3.5 million.

-On Tuesday, the center was described as a hosting a longer-term program with wrap around services.
+On Tuesday, the center was described as eventually hosting a longer-term program with wrap-around services.

 The county website says detox, treatment beds, mental health services, transitional housing and job skills development will all be offered, though the full list of services has yet to be completed.